-Skillet Chicken Thighs with Apricots and Olives is a hearty and delicious one-pan comfort food dish that’s excellent for a busy weeknight and interesting and lovely enough for entertaining on the weekend.
+Apricot Chicken Thighs are sweet and savory and made in one-pan.
+This is a delicious comfort food dish that’s excellent for a busy weeknight and interesting and lovely enough for entertaining on the weekend.

-This skillet dinner is sweet, savory, hearty and so pretty!
+This apricot chicken skillet dinner is sweet, savory, hearty and so pretty!

 The sweetness from the apricots is such a delicious contrasting flavor in the sauce with the briny olives.
 Add to that, caramelized onions, garlic, herbs, a generous splash of vermouth and succulent chicken, and watch out!